kylegdvorak/kylegdvorak.github.io/_projects/Overland/index.md

 ---
 layout: post
-title: Sky
+title: Overland
-description: Insert Overland Info Here
+description: Cell Service is a necessity in the toughest environments.
+To ensure you're never a moment without coverage, we created the Overland mount.
+This antenna mount easily folds down to clear roof gear and trail hazards.
+The antenna’s versatile bracket can attach to your rig using a T-slot, pole, or fixed mount.
 skills:
-  - Injection Molding
-  - Ultrasonic Welding
+  - Metal Casting
-  - DFM
+  - Padprint
-  - Particle Vapor Deposition
+  - Weatherproofing
-  - Flow Analysis
+  - Vibrational Analysis
   - Cable Management
   - Overmolding